 Turn right onto Seven Springs Road.
 Follow the co-aligned Highlands Trail and Long Path 0.5 mile past an area where parking is available and down to a gate at Mountain Road.
 Cross Mountain Road and continue on Seven Springs Road, turning right off the road in a residential area.
 Proceed through the woods and up and over a ridge on the co-aligned Highlands Trail / Long Path to cross NY 208 at 24.0 miles.
 Follow the shore of Orange-Rockland Lake, then turn left onto Museum Village Road, following it across NY 17.
 Turn left, reaching a commuter parking lot at 24.6 miles.

 Turn sharply right onto the Orange Heritage Trail, formerly the Erie Railroad mainline, and proceed for a mile, crossing back under NY 17.
 Turn right off of the Orange Heritage Trail on the Highlands Trail (the Long Path continues straight) after a small cemetery on your right and just before a bridge and go down the embankment to the road.
 Make a left under the bridge onto Craigville Road (County 51), following it to NY 17M at 26.3 miles.
 After a quick jog across 17M, turn right onto Lazy Hill Road, an abandoned, formerly paved road and enter Goose Pond Mountain State Park.
-Turn right off of Lazy Hill Road in 1.8 miles*** and follow a narrow trail out to Bull Mill Road at 29.8 miles.
+Turn left off of Lazy Hill Road in 1.8 miles*** and follow a narrow trail out to Bull Mill Road at 29.8 miles.
 Cross Bull Mill Road, go over a hill with a view of Sugarloaf Mountain, and come out to a trail parking lot at 30.8 miles.